Aeonium Arboreum Zwartkop

 Where to Plant

 If you live in a colder environment, where temperature can go below 20 °F (-6.7 °C), You should plant Aeonium Arboreum Zwartkop in a container.
 Because it is not cold hardy and you'll be able to bring it inside in winter.
 But keeping it in the brightest (sunny) window would be best.
-Also, don't forget to use Best DIY Succulent Soil for the container.
+Also, don't forget to use Best DIY Succulent Soil for the container, OR get a pre-mixed succulents and cacti soil.

 This succulent needs more sunlight.
 So plant where it gets about 6 hours of direct sunlight a day.